 Layout of submitted Research Communication manuscripts In general, follow the same format and layout as for a Research Paper.
 The introduction will typically be shorter and the results and discussion are more likely to be combined into one section.
-The number of https://doi.org/10.1017/S0022029923000225 Published online by Cambridge University Press a Supplementary File for the presentation of supporting data is normally a requirement.
+The number of citations will be less, and presentation of data should be restricted to one or two figures and tables.
+Use of https://doi.org/10.1017/S0022029924000074 Published online by Cambridge University Press a Supplementary File for the presentation of supporting data is normally a requirement.
 The Abstract should start with a sentence clearly identifying the article type and presenting the objectives (eg This Research Communication describes....)